 Speak to Your Market

-It is important to speak to your market regarding your business and safety measures which you are employing in this time.
+It is important to speak to your market regarding your business and safety measures which you are employing at this time.
 Staying connected through online channels is now more important than ever, with people and businesses relying on social media to stay in touch with friends, consume the news, and be entertained.

 Be Regular and Consistent

 Part of social media’s effectiveness is being able to keep your name and message in front of your followers.
-A post here and there a couple times of week will get lost in the millions of other posts.
+A post here and there a couple of times of week will get lost in the millions of other posts.
 Further, whatever Social Media Strategy you choose, it's wise to stick with as long as it works.